vuthuyduong/dnabarcoder/README.md

 ../../dnabarcoder.py overview -i CBSITS.fasta -c CBSITS.current.classification

+If the taxonomic classifications of the sequences are given in sequence headers, we use the following command:

+../../dnabarcoder.py overview -i CBSITS_classification.fasta

 The output is given in the file dnabarcoder/CBSITS.overview.
 The overview at the species, genus, family, order, and class levels are given in the files dnabarcoder/CBSITS.overview.species, dnabarcoder/CBSITS.overview.genus, dnabarcoder/CBSITS.overview.family, dnabarcoder/CBSITS.overview.order, and dnabarcoder/CBSITS.overview.class

 - To see the distribution of the barcode lengths: